 Wet Etching: For wet etching, the photoresist is deposited and patterned atop the metal film.
 Areas of the metal that are not protected by the photoresist are removed by carefully selected liquid chemicals.
 The photoresist is removed by a solvent, or via O2 plasma, to reveal the pattern of the metal film.

-Photolithography work at Platypus Technologies is carried in a dedicated cleanroom facility equipped with environmental controls, ensuring high quality parts for our customers.
+Photolithography services at Platypus Technologies are carried in a dedicated cleanroom facility (class 1000) equipped with environmental controls, ensuring high quality parts for our customers.

 - 365-nm highly collimated UV exposure system